ServSafe Manager Training Program

 Private ServSafe Class Pricing

 A perfect fit for larger organizations and groups that want to have our team come out to your location.
 You provide the space and refreshments and we will do the rest.
-The fee per student includes examination materials and instruction.
-If you have less than 10 people, subtract the price for the book for each person less than 10 from the total for 10 people.
-Even at 6 students your price is lower than a public class.
+The fee per student includes examination materials, books shipped ahead of time to study and instruction.
+(10-person minimum charge).
+(2-day class add $50 per person – Ohio only)

 Servsafe Managers Food Safety Certification